 Periods of time spent on officially granted leaves of absence are not included in the computation of time for completion of the degree/certificate.
 Extension of the time limit may be granted when circumstances warrant.
 The student is responsible for writing an extension request which specifies the reasons for the extension and the amount of additional time needed.
-The request must first be approved by the graduate program director and then by the Dean of Graduate Studies.
+The request must first be approved by the graduate program director and then by the Graduate Committee on Academic Standards.

 Extensions will not normally exceed one year.
 The maximum extension which may be granted is two years.
 A student who withdraws and is later readmitted to a graduate program is not automatically granted additional time to complete his or her studies.
-The Dean of Graduate Studies will review each situation individually in conjunction with the director of the student’s graduate program.
+The Graduate Committee on Academic Standards will review each situation individually in conjunction with the director of the student’s graduate program.